-Try rolling eggs down a ramp or slide wrapped in different materials to discover which slow the egg down the most.
+Try rolling eggs down a ramp or slide wrapped in different materials to discover which slows the egg down the most.

 Is it boiled?

-Do you know you how to tell the difference between a boiled egg and a non boiled egg?
+Do you know how to tell the difference between a boiled egg and a non-boiled egg?

 All you need to do is watch how they spin.
-Hard boiled eggs spin easily and fast.
-The non boiled egg spins more slowly and erratically because of the liquid sloshing around inside.
+Hard-boiled eggs spin easily and fast.
+Non-boiled eggs spin more slowly and erratically because of the liquid sloshing around inside.